crowdwave/checkpoint401/README.md

 * You can provide additional TypeScript files beyond the endpoint functions for additional logic.
 * That is the entirety of Checkpoint 401.

+## Practical usage example

+Have a look at the files in the config directory of this repository for a practical example of how to use Checkpoint 401.

 ## Defining Routes

 routes.json: This file defines the routes for the server.
 It should be a JSON array with each object containing the following properties: